Brett Cantor: Life

-Cantor was born in New York in 1967.
+Brett Ross Cantor was born on November 5, 1967, in New York City.
 His father Paul, a former William Morris agent who had moved into managing musicians like Dionne Warwick and B. J. Thomas, moved the family to Los Angeles four years later.
 In his young adulthood, Brett followed his father and older brothers Cliff and Marc into the music industry.
 At Chrysalis Music Group, Cantor worked as an A&R executive, looking for artists to sign and develop.
-In that capacity he signed Jane's Addiction and helped get Rage Against the Machine its first record contract.
-Both bands became stars of the early 1990s alternative rock scene.

 Cantor left Chrysalis to work, briefly, at the Agency for the Performing Arts.
 He then formed his own company called Underground Entertainment, which promoted raves.
 Events Underground organized at nightclubs, like Petting Zoo, Sanitarium, After Hours and L.A.
 Palooza were among the largest concert/dance parties in Los Angeles during that time.

 When nightclub owner Steve Edelson converted one of his Frolic Rooms, on Santa Monica Boulevard in Hollywood, into a different club called Dragonfly, Cantor came in as his partner, holding a 10 percent share in the business.
 Dragonfly soon became known among the city's clubgoers for its theme nights.
 Wednesday nights were part of a series called Superfly, focusing on 1970s music, particularly disco, while Friday night's Riot featured hip hop.
 The club was profitable for its owners.

-One spring 1993 night at Dragonfly Cantor met a young actress named Rose McGowan.
-The two soon became romantically involved; in her 2018 autobiography Brave, McGowan credits him with helping her escape an abusive relationship that had led her to develop an eating disorder.
-She considered him her soul mate.
+Cantor met actress Rose McGowan at the Dragonfly in the spring of 1993.
+They became romantically involved; in her 2018 autobiography Brave, McGowan credits him with helping her escape an abusive relationship that had led her to develop an eating disorder.

 Death

 Early on the morning of July 30, 1993, Cantor left another nightclub, Club 434.
 He is not known to have been seen alive after that.
 Later that day, his body was found at his Hollywood home a short distance from Dragonfly.

 Cantor had been stabbed 23 times around the head and arms.
 His throat had been cut almost to the point of decapitation.
-Some accounts also report that he was given a Colombian necktie, his tongue pulled out through an incision in his lower jaw, as well.

-The body was found near Cantor's opened front door.
 The investigation was moved from the local precinct to the downtown headquarters of the Los Angeles Police Department (LAPD), where it continues.
 No suspect has ever been identified.